-Note that the ES shows an apparent crossover regime in a narrow region of the AFM phase close to the AFM-XY phase transition, even for the relatively large system size used in our calculations (N = 192).
-It is marked by apparent degeneracies (e.g. $\xi_3 = \xi_4$) and a cusp of the lowest two entanglement energies in this crossover regime, see behavior in the interval $-1.5 < \Delta < -1$ for the short-range case, and lower values for long-range cases.
-However, we find that this interval slowly shrinks towards the true AFM-XY critical point, see Appendix B. This is consistent with the slow finite-size scaling of the local maximum of the entanglement entropy reported in earlier papers [48, 49].
-For a more detailed discussion of the finite-size effects on the ES, see Appendix B. We hence consider the cusps of ξ_1 and ξ_2 , i.e., the local minimum of the Schmidt gap, as well as the apparent degeneracies in the crossover regime observed in Fig. 2 as finite-size artifacts.
-Note that in striking contrast the degeneracy lift point is nearly independent of the system size for $N \ge 100$, see Appendix B.
+Note that the ES shows an apparent crossover regime in a narrow region of the AFM phase close to the AFM-XY phase transition, even for the relatively large system size used in our calculations (N=192).
+It is marked by apparent degeneracies (e.g. $\xi_3=\xi_4$) and a cusp of the lowest two entanglement energies in this crossover regime, see behavior in the interval $-1.5 < \Delta < -1$ for the short-range case, and lower values for long-range cases.
+However, we find that this interval slowly shrinks towards the AFM-XY critical point as identified by the degeneracy lift of ξ_2 and ξ_3 when increasing N. This is consistent with the slow finite-size scaling of the local maximum of the entanglement entropy reported in earlier works [41, 42].
+We hence consider the cusps of ξ_1 and ξ_2 as well as the apparent degeneracies in the crossover regime observed in Fig. 2 as finite-size artifacts.